We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 4. Don’t Mess With Anyone Else’s Fun

-Dungeons & Dragons isn’t a competitive game.
-You and your friends (or strangers in some cases) are trying to tell a collaborative story.
-As such, it’s generally frowned upon to mess with the other player’s fun.
-Can you technically attack your party members?
-Yes, but that doesn’t mean you should.
 Does the game allow you to steal items from your party with the right roll of the dice?
-Yes, but doing so would be a jerk move that isn’t really in the spirit of working for a party.
+Sure.
+But doing so would be a jerk move that isn’t really in the spirit of D&D.

 5. Don’t Be Too Slow

-That doesn’t mean you can’t strategize and play tactically.
-It just means that you should be considerate of other players and the fact that they’re waiting for their turn.
-You’ll get a feel for the flow of your particular group as you play, but if you find other players are acting quickly, try not to break the flow of play.
+Of course, that doesn’t mean you can’t take time to strategize and play tactically.
+It just means that you should be considerate of other players and the fact that they’re waiting for their turns.